jirilebl/webwork/README.md

 # Webwork problems

-These are problems that for whatever reason I am not pushing into the OPL Contrib directory
+These are problems that for whatever reason I am not pushing into the OPL Contrib directory, templates for my own use (though of course feel free to use them), and a few scripts for working with webwork.

 There are no guarantees here